atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 The BP community is made up of mostly pubescent boys and led by a string of recent college/high-school-dropouts called the **Cookieverse**.
 The center of it all is **Cookie King**, who makes stupid absurdist Gen Alpha comedy shorts but has gotten super into BP through the influence of mentors/influencers/grifters like **Clavicular**, **Syrian Psycho**, and **Dillon Latham**.
 They are directly connected to New Right; in particular, Clavicular (or "Clav") has collaborated with Nick Fuentes and Peter Thiel[^2].

 The basic tenet of the BP community (i.e. what it means to "take the blackpill") is that **attractiveness is objective and supremely deterministic**, especially for men.
 Modern women (**foids**), it is claimed, are universally *hypergamous*, meaning they seek sex and relationships exclusively with men who are much more attractive than them.
-Empowered by feminism and enabled by makeup, plastic surgery, and Botox, most somehow succeed in becoming complete whores for **Chad**, the mythical figure representing the 99th percentile of male attractiveness.
+Empowered by feminism and enabled by makeup, plastic surgery, and Botox, most somehow succeed and won't settle for less.
 Hence, if you're an average guy--- a **normie**---you're fucked, even if you follow society's typical advice for lonely men ("personality matters more", "work on your charisma", etc.).
 And if you want a "good woman"---that is, a loyal virgin who can cook and clean---well, dream on.

 What's more is that your appearance matters far beyond the realm of sex and romance.
 Society in general is pervaded by **lookism**; your treatment by others is based on how well your face aligns with a set of measurable